jarun/nnn/plugins/README.md

 Now there will be no prompt after <kbd>;s</kbd> and <kbd>;n</kbd>.

+Note: Do not use `*` with programs those run and exit e.g. cat.

 #### Run GUI app as plugin

 To run a GUI app as plugin, add a `|` after `_`.
 For example: